 The Pitchfork Ranch is a historic and important place to be restored and repurposed.
 Fostering improved habitat for wildlife is paramount for this "multi-purpose" ranch — aspiring to be an impact concern — with which, in view of the trifecta of crises — climate breakdown, species extinction and soil depletion — we hope to encourage others to pursue restoration and carbon sequestration.

-Returning the land toward its pre-settlement condition, restoring and maintaining its natural processes, addressing climate change, pursuing new thinking about land health via agreement rather than argument are the tasks.
+Returning the land toward its pre-settlement condition, restoring and maintaining its natural processes, addressing these crises, pursuing new thinking about land health via agreement rather than argument are the goals.
 Learning the workings of the watershed and ciénaga will serve to save this place, ours for only a short time.

 Holds Promise for Our Endangered Land

 Now that we have entered the period of boiling, cauldron-like climate weather, the search for solutions beyond abandoning the carbon spewing fossil-fuel merry-go-round has finally hit home.
 The habitat restoration being done on the Pitchfork Ranch the past two decades is an important solution, but there is more we all can do and Restoring the Pitchfork Ranch, How Healing a Southwest Oasis Holds Promise for Our Endangered Land not only tells the story of the ranch but details how everyone can pursue their climate stabilization potential.